Japan's Naruhito declares himself emperor | DW | 22.10.2019

-The reign of Japan's 126th emperor, Naruhito, has begun following a series of ceremonies at the Imperial Palace.
+The reign of Japan's 126th emperor, Naruhito, has begun following a series of ancient ceremonies at the Imperial Palace.
+He succeeded his father, who became the first emperor to abdicate in over two centuries.

 Japan's new emperor, Naruhito, has completed his ascension to the Chrysanthemum Throne following a series of ritual ceremonies attended by foreign dignitaries from more than 180 countries.